iveevi/javelin/docs/road_map.md

 	- Generating a buffer with this information from a variant mesh
 - [ ] Descriptor set layout binding generation

+## Editor

+- [x] Visualization for surface normals
+- [x] Visualization for surface texture coordinates
+- [x] Visualization for depth
+- [x] Visualization for individual triangles
+- [ ] Visualization for textured and untextured albedo
+- [ ] Visualization for object roughness

+## Engine

+- [ ] Texture caching to avoid duplicate texture loading

 ## Examples

 - [x] False coloring of triangle meshes using arrays